nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

 Tux Paint maintains a presence on a variety of social media networks, where we post updates and artwork.

+  * Follow @tuxpaint.bsky.social on Bluesky
   * Join the Tux Paint page on Facebook
   * Follow @TuxPaintDevs on Instagram
   * Follow @tuxpaint@floss.social on Mastodon
   * Follow u/TuxPaintDevs on Reddit
   * Follow @TuxPaintDevs on Threads
+  * Follow @TuxPaintDevs on TikTok
   * Follow Tux Paint on Tumblr
-  * Follow @TuxPaintTweets on Twitter
+  * Subscribe to @TuxPaintOfficial on YoUTube

 VIII.
 Trademark notices